yojee/yojee-developer-portal/docs/guides/dsp-integration-guide-v2.md

 ## Webhooks

-Webhook URLs can be registered with Yojee and the Yojee system will make HTTP calls to the URL with the relevant payload when a status update of the Order is triggered.
+Webhook URLs can be registered with TCMS and the TCMS system will make HTTP calls to the URL with the relevant payload when a status update of the Order is triggered.
-For the API calls, the Integration Layer needs to authenticate using Co.
-B's Dispatcher credentials.
+For the API calls, the Integration Layer needs to authenticate using the company's Dispatcher credentials.
 This is typically done by including the COMPANY_SLUG and the Dispatcher's ACCESS_TOKEN in the HTTP header.

 ### Events Supported